daniesy/jsonrepair/README.md

 ## Testing

-Run the test suite using Pest:
+Run the test suite using PHPUnit:

 ```bash
 # Run all tests